 Where the Maths You Learn is Used

 This booklet looks at the impact of mathematics beyond the subject itself and provides a clear link from the syllabus to applications in a range of different industries.
-It is hoped therefore that provides extra impetus for students in their studies and starts to provide some thoughts to how a student will want to one day use his/her mathematics degree.
+It is hoped therefore that provides extra impetus for students in their studies and starts to provide some thoughts on how a student will want to one day use his/her mathematics degree.
 This was developed for undergraduate students, but the content is accessible for A-level students.
-View the booklet here:

 Resources can be downloaded here: http://www.mathematicalmagic.com(link is external)